pulumi/docs/content/blog/introducing-kx/index.md

 meta_image: "feature.png"
 ---

-Using the Kubernetes API to deploy and manage workloads often feels heavy and repetitive today.
-Many of the API fields are deeply nested and require users to specify the same values redundantly across different resources.
-While this explicit specification is necessary for Kubernetes to operate, it’s not friendly to the people writing it.
+Kubernetes provides a rich, stardards-based API that works across cloud and on-premise infrastructure.
+However, many of the API fields are deeply nested and require users to specify the same values redundantly across different resources.
+While this explicit specification is necessary for Kubernetes to operate, this often leads users to copy-paste existing code to manage the boilerplate.

-Today, as part of our [Crosswalk for Kubernetes announcement][crosswalk-announce-blog], we’re introducing the [Kubernetes Extensions (kx) library][kx-repo]. kx is designed to simplify the declaration of Kubernetes resources, and make the API easier for everyone to use.
+Today, as part of our [Crosswalk for Kubernetes announcement][crosswalk-announce-blog], we’re introducing the [Kubernetes Extensions (kx) library][kx-repo] for Pulumi. kx is designed to simplify the declaration of Kubernetes resources, and make the API easier for everyone to use.

 ![kx + watch mode](kx.gif)